 OSA can result from a variety of factors relating to lifestyle and heredity.
 These include obesity, smoking, a relatively short lower jaw, a narrow airway, or having a large tongue, neck, or tonsils.
-Dr. Bruce Luria will conduct a careful assessment of your medical history, lifestyle, and physical characteristics to determine the cause of your sleep apnea, and to recommend a treatment plan.
+Dr. Mohanad Ballani will conduct a careful assessment of your medical history, lifestyle, and physical characteristics to determine the cause of your sleep apnea, and to recommend a treatment plan.
 We will also ask you to complete a questionnaire that provides insight regarding other potential contributing factors.

 Obstructive Sleep Apnea Symptoms

 The most common symptom of OSA is loud snoring.
 Other symptoms include:

 It is important to address OSA symptoms in order to maintain a healthy day-to-day lifestyle and avoid increasing your risk of developing conditions such as heart disease.

 Who is at Risk for Obstructive Sleep Apnea?

 You may be at risk for sleep apnea if you: